KesharaGunathilaka/SLT_AI_Chatbot/README.md

 # 🤖 SLT AI Chatbot

 AI-powered chatbot for Sri Lanka Telecom (SLT) that provides intelligent customer support using Retrieval-Augmented Generation (RAG) and local/cloud LLM integration.
-The system scrapes and indexes SLT website content, stores it in a vector database, and uses advanced semantic search with reranking to provide accurate, context-aware responses.
+The system scrapes and indexes SLT website content, stores it in a vector database, and uses hybrid search with optional reranking to provide accurate, context-aware responses.

 ## 📋 Table of Contents